the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Reading and sharing publications relevant to the community
 * Managing membership lists
 * Mentoring community contributors
-* Meeting and listening to community members to understand their needs and challenges
+* Meeting with and listening to community members to understand their needs and challenges
 * Maintaining stakeholder and project databases
 * Advocating for the community and project at external national and international meetings
 * And a lot more!